khalid-hussain/shaheen/chap6.md

 Badr bin Mughira replied, "It is double the amount of what you have witnessed so far."

-Moosa said, "Let's assume that circumstances change drastically and you're compelled to stay more in Granada than here, then, do you have anyone from among your commanders who could take-up your position and deal with the enemy like you dealt during that unprecedented attack?
+Musa said, "Let's assume that circumstances change drastically and you're compelled to stay more in Granada than here, then, do you have anyone from among your commanders who could take-up your position and deal with the enemy like you dealt during that unprecedented attack?
 I mean, do you have anyone